DayanadGarcia/DayanadGarcia/README.md

 - :telescope: I'm looking for knowledge to evolve in my developer career

-- 🗃 Current learning: Python and C#/.NET
+- 🗃 Current learning: Python and Ruby on Rails

 <br><br>